borninfreedom/kuka-reach-drl/README.md

 16. [BarisYazici/deep-rl-grasping](https://github.com/BarisYazici/deep-rl-grasping), a deep rl robot grasping project built by a student in Technical University of Munich.
 He also released his degree's paper, we can learn a lot from his paper.
 17. [spinningup using in pybullet envs](https://www.etedal.net/2020/04/pybullet-panda_3.html), this is a blog about how to use spinningup to pybullet envs and use the image as the observation.
 18. [mahyaret/gym-panda](https://github.com/mahyaret/gym-panda), this is a pybullet panda environment for deep rl.
 In the codes, author makes the image as the observation.
+19. [gaoxiaos/Supermariobros-PPO-pytorch](https://github.com/gaoxiaos/Supermariobros-PPO-pytorch), a tutorial about how to implement deep rl to super mario game, the algorithms are modified from spiningup, and the observation is image.
+So the code is very suitable for image based deep rl.